dsyer/dotnet-test/README.md

 ## Start From Scratch

-Install VSCode with the [.NET extenion pack](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack), and the .NET sdk using your OS package manager.
+Install VSCode with the [.NET extension pack](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-pack), and the .NET sdk using your OS package manager.
 Start from an empty directory and create the project:

 ```
 $ dotnet new console -o . -n Hello